nodejs/abi-stable-node/README.md

 It is introduced by this Node enhancement proposal:
 [005-ABI-Stable-Module-API.md](https://github.com/nodejs/node-eps/blob/master/005-ABI-Stable-Module-API.md).

-N-API is now part of core as an experimental feature.
+N-API is now part of core.
 Documentation is available here:
 [https://nodejs.org/docs/latest/api/n-api.html](https://nodejs.org/docs/latest/api/n-api.html).

 As of Node.js version 8.6.0 N-API is enabled by default.
 If you use an N-API enabled module you